-Many nonprofit mission statements succumb to an over use of words in general, but especially jargon.
-Good mission statements should be clear, memorable, concise.
-Some might also add “inspring” do the list of descriptors.
-I don’t altogether disagree, but I find that including this as an upfront criteria often ends up with a frankenstein that is part mission, part vision statement (desired end-state), and almost always too long.
+An organization’s mission statement should clearly communicate what it is that they do.
+Many mission statements succumb to an overuse of words in general, but especially jargon.
+Good mission statements should be clear, concise, and useful.
+Some might also add “inspiring” to the list of descriptors.
+We don’t altogether disagree, but we find that including this as an upfront criteria often ends up with a Frankenstein that is a part mission, part vision statement (desired end-state), and almost always too long.

 Details on how this list was compiled can be found by scrolling down to the bottom of the page.

-- The best mission statements are clear, memorable, and concise.
+- The best mission statements are clear, concise, and useful (informs. focuses. guides.)

 - Avg length for the full 50 organizations listed here is only 15.3 words (excluding brand references)